-What Are the Types of Debt Relief?
+What Is Debt Relief?

-There are four types of debt relief that borrowers can use to work toward becoming debt-free.
+There are four types of debt relief you can use to work toward becoming debt-free.
 Depending on the severity of your financial situation and your ability to repay what you owe, one method may be better than the others.
 Here's a quick summary of each and when you might consider them.

-This strategy works best if you can qualify for a loan or credit card that offers a lower interest rate than what you're currently paying—that typically requires good or excellent credit, which means a FICO® Score* of 670 or higher.
+Debt consolidation involves applying for a loan or balance transfer credit card and using it to pay off existing debts.
+This strategy works best if you can qualify for a loan or credit card that offers a lower interest rate than what you're currently paying.
+That typically requires good or excellent credit, which means a FICO® Score☉ of 670 or higher.

-Debt consolidation is best for borrowers who have a manageable amount of debt and have a relatively high credit score, which is necessary to qualify for favorable rates on a consolidation loan or credit card.
+Debt consolidation is best for borrowers who have a manageable amount of debt and a relatively high credit score, which is necessary to qualify for favorable rates on a consolidation loan or credit card.